w99910/anime-scrolltrigger/README.md

 ## Features

 - Trigger animation when scroller offset intersects with trigger element.
+- Support Scroll Triggering without the need of using animation ( i.e you can still use scroll trigger when you don't want to animate)
 - Pinning trigger element
 - Option for [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) of animation based on scroll. i.e, trigger animation state based on scroll